 Communicate with your Stakeholders

-Whatever form of communication you choose to use, providing your stakeholders with a way to get back in touch is paramount.
+Whatever form of communication you choose to use, providing your stakeholders with a way to get back in touch is crucial.

 Look at ways you can record, track and log stakeholder feedback and issues.